-These are also packed full of protein (some more than others), and also contain high amounts of heart healthy monounsaturated fats.
-Although a great source of protein, fiber, healthy fats and antioxidants, nuts and seeds require some moderation if you don’t wish to gain weight or overload on fats.
+These are also packed full of protein (some more than others), and contain high amounts of heart healthy monounsaturated fats.
+Although a great source of protein, fibre, healthy fats and antioxidants, nuts and seeds require some moderation if you don’t wish to gain weight or overload on fats.

 However, if you are in hard training then they are a great way of obtaining your calorie requirements with a smaller volume of food.